TheHappyBee/simple-small-calculator/README.md

 # simple-small-calculator

 The smallest, the simplest of all calculators.
-Yet *not-a-drab* calculator
+Yet *not-a-drab* calculator, with plenty of style features

 Behold the purely html calculator that is able to fit in any of your blog space using <Iframe>.